Landscape of Southern Australia from Mallee and Mulga.

 Mallee roller at work in the Swan Hill area (1916, H99.128/47.
 From Wikipedia)

-For years mallee roots (lignotubers) that were grubbed out of the soil were favoured firewood with hot long-burning qualities.
+For years the mallee root (lignotubers) that were grubbed out of the soil were favoured firewood with hot long-burning qualities.
 To prevent clearing for the sake of recovering this fuel, the sale of mallee roots was made illegal.

 Not only does mulga appear in A.B.(Banjo) Patterson’s poem ‘Mulga Bills Bicycle’, but is the name of an iconic widespread small tree across much of inland Australia.